wiserim/Orchestra/README.md

 # Orchestra

-Orchestra is a web based application for simultaneous collaborative music generation by multiple users.
+Orchestra is a web based application for simultaneous, collaborative music generation by multiple users.
 Project was part of thesis: *System for generating, editing and transmitting multi-source audio streams using Web Audio API, Web RTC and Web MIDI*.

 ### Abstract